fzuo/homepage/docs/index.md

 I am an assistant professor at <a href="https://uco.edu/">University of Central Oklahoma</a>.
 I obtained my Ph.D. degree in the department of computer science and engineering at University of South Carolina.<br>
 <br>
-I also serve as the Graduate Program Advisor at the department of computer science.
-The major responsibility of this role is to assist graduate students with their study plan and enrollment needs throughout their college journey. <br>
+My main research interest is <b>System and Software Security</b>, with a focus on data-driven software analysis, system provenance, and mobile computing.
+I additionally work on applied artificial intelligence and adversarial machine learning.
+I am an active reviewer for multiple academic journals, and currently serving on the editorial boards of two ACM journals.<br>
 <br>
-My main research interest is <b>System and Software Security</b>, with a focus on data-driven software analysis, system provenance, and mobile computing.
-I also work on applied artificial intelligence and adversarial machine learning.<br>
+I am also the graduate program director at the department of computer science.
+If you are a prospective student interested in our programs, or if you are already enrolled and need advisement about your college journey, please email <csgrad@uco.edu>. <br>

 ## News and Ads